EmilKofodSejer/FabricLogging/readme.md

+The library can be implemented by including the code in a notebook in Fabric but you should include the semantic link library %pip install semantic-link

 # FabrigLogger class

 The FabricLogger class is the entrance for error messages, all LogRecords are passed through the FabricLogger class to the handlers.